 Molecular diagnostics are transforming the treatment and care of thousands of paediatric patients at The Royal Marsden, and Fluorescence In Situ Hybridisation (FISH) machines are playing a vital role in this.

 A FISH test "maps" the genetic material in a person's cells.
 It is used across many cancer types and sub-types to detect and analyse genetic abnormalities that can help predict a patient's response to treatment.

-Thanks to a generous donation from Daniel and Elisabeth Peltz to The Royal Marsden Cancer Charity, we have now been able to fund two new machines at the hospital which are already making a vital difference.
+Thanks to a generous donation from Daniel Peltz OBE and Elizabeth Peltz to The Royal Marsden Cancer Charity, we have now been able to fund two new machines at the hospital which are already making a vital difference.
 More than 6,500 FISH tests have been performed and analysed by the clinical genomics team in the past 18 months, including 650 paediatric samples, helping to guide Consultants' treatment decisions.

 An early and accurate diagnosis for paediatric patients with leukaemia is paramount for their treatment and survival.
 FISH tests not only enable patients to start the most suitable treatment for their specific cancer as soon as possible, but by revealing the unique genetic make-up of the patient's cancer, these tests also help doctors reduce the amount of treatment required and the potentially harmful side-effects.

 In April 2021, Reid was diagnosed with acute lymphocytic leukaemia (ALL), aged just three.